- Powerful projection mapping software for iOS

 The Reality Augmenter can also be used as an art projector.
 Projection mapping means you don’t have to point the projector directly onto a canvas, allowing you to move the projector to the side, and angle your canvas anyway you like, your projected artwork can be easily adjusted to fit the canvas.

-The text feature can be used for a multitude of uses, very effective in window displays, text can be made to scroll so you can proudly show off your web address or telephone number on an office window or display special offers in a shop or bar.
+The text feature can be used for a multitude of uses, very effective in visual merchandising and window displays, text can be made to scroll so you can proudly show off your web address or telephone number on an office window or display special offers in a shop or bar.

 While I’ve designed the reality augmenter to be as simple as possible, the whole projection mapping technology can be daunting, if you have any questions or queries, don’t hesitate to contact me and I will try to help in any way I can.
 I may also arrange a contact with qualified designers should you have specific design needs.